Fullerton newborn infant found in gas station trash: Woman arrested

 The one-hour-old child was reportedly found inside of a gas station trash can in Fullerton on Thursday, prompting authorities to search for the baby's birth mother.

-The infant, located by an employee of the gas station, was inside of a bag that had been placed in the trashcan.
+The infant, located by an employee of the gas station, was inside of a bag that had been placed in the garbage receptacle.

 Firefighters took the baby to a nearby children's hospital in the City of Orange.
 The newborn was listed in critical but stable condition.